Can I tell you guys a secret? We’re moving to Portland. Like, this weekend.

-- 1 Tbsp extra virgin olive or grape seed oil
+- 1 Tbsp extra virgin olive or avocado oil

 - Prepare all veggies and add to a bowl.
 I used this mandolin and it went so fast!
 Otherwise, a sharp knife and some patience, or a food processor with a grating attachment would work brilliantly.

 - Whisk dressing ingredients in a small mixing bowl and taste and adjust seasonings as needed.

 - Add dressing to veggies, along with sunflower seeds, and toss to coat.
 Chill for at least 1 hour before serving, preferably 2-3 hours or up to overnight.

 - Store in the fridge covered for a few days, though best within the first 24-48 hours.